isgasho/kita/README.md

 # Painting

-UIKit finally chooses to build it's own canvas drawing engine,instead of relies on Skia or platform drawing api.
+Kita finally chooses to build it's own canvas drawing engine,instead of relies on Skia or platform drawing api.

 ## Canvas

-UIKit implements a gpu based canvas drawing engine, with merge and batching draw calls to improve performance.
+Kita implements a gpu based canvas drawing engine, with merge and batching draw calls to improve performance.

 ## GPU Acceleration